Jblast94/docktail/docs/00-overview.md

 - Supports multiple Tailscale services from one container.
 - Reconciles state when containers restart and container IPs change.
 - Runs as a stateless Docker container.
+- Optionally reports to [DockTail Cloud](#docktail-cloud) for multi-host monitoring and alerting.
+Opt-in via one environment variable; inert when unset.

 ## Recommended Reading Order